 Here at Difford's Guide, we've a soft spot for the nation who gave us Jerry Thomas, American whiskey in all its incarnations, the legend of rum runners, speakeasies, and the cocktail bar crawling paradise that is New York City.
-So, beyond the layered red, white and blue Fourth of July Shot we've selected the best American classic cocktails.
+So, beyond the layered red, white and blue Fourth of July Shot we suggest an Appletini created in West Hollywood, California on this very day in 1996.
+Then, celebrate in style with some of the best American classic cocktails.

 Mint Julep Cocktail

 With: Mint leaves, bourbon whiskey, sugar syrup, aromatic bitters.

 We say: A cocktail closely identified with the America's Deep South and famously served at the Kentucky Derby, the Julep probably came to America by way of Europe but was only made with whiskey once it had crossed the Atlantic.

 We say: The first known written mention of the Manhattan is in a September 1882 article of the Olean, New York, Sunday Morning Herald.

 With: Vodka, triple sec, cranberry juice, lime juice and orange bitters.

 We say: Not the 1934 recipe with gin but the modern classic we all associated with New York City where bar legend, Dale DeGroff, added the distinctive garnish and HBO's Sex and the City made it famous.